 The building cost information submitted does not provide sufficient evidence that the alternate building site would be infeasible because of economic factors.
-The Commission notes that drainage ditches, French drains, and sewage pumping systems are not uncommon features in coastal zone developments and there is no evidence indicating that installation of these features or a special foundation would be so costly as to make the project infeasible.
+The Commission finds that drainage ditches, French drains, and sewage pumping systems are not uncommon features in coastal zone developments and there is no evidence indicating that installation of these features or a special foundation would be so costly as to make the project infeasible.

+However, the applicants raise another concern regarding drainage that does affect the feasibility of the alternative building site.
 In his letter of December 21, 2000, (see Exhibit 9, pg.
 7 of 64) the applicants' representative, Alan Block, notes that: